interbit/docs-interbit/examples/simple-platform/run.md

    This file must be deleted when new Interbit key pairs are generated (as we did in our setup).
-If there is a pre-existing manifest, the genesis blocks will not be overwritten and our new keys will not work.
+If there is a pre-existing manifest, the genesis blocks are not be overwritten and our new keys do not work.
 Note that when we generate a new manifest, we create new genesis blocks which results in new chain IDs (which are hashes of the genesis blocks).

-1. Open a terminal and run the following commands from the `interbit` repo's root:
+1. Open a terminal and run the following commands from the `interbit` repository's root:

     ```sh
     npm i